msiuda3/NBP-REST-API/README.md

  `sourceCurrencyValue` = Non-negative value in the initial currency.
 Default value: `1` <br/>
  `exchangeDate` = Date from which to draw the exchange rates in yyyy-mm-dd format .
 Default value: current day <br/>
  <br/><br/><br/>
  In case of a missing paramter, the API will use the default value.
-In case of an invalid parameter the API will return 400 error.<br/>
+In case of an invalid parameter the API will return 400 error.
+If the API won't be able to get exchange rate for a given currency code, it will return 404 error.<br/>
  The response is given in a json format with folowing properties:
  <br/><br/>
  `sourceCurrencyCode`: 3-letter code of the initial currency was converted from <br/>